Getting Started with WPF CheckedListBox (CheckListBox)

 Adding control via designer

-The CheckListBox control can be added to an application by dragging it from the toolbox to a designer view.
-The required assembly references will be added automatically.
+The WPF CheckListBox control can be added to the application by dragging it from Toolbox and dropping it in the designer.
+The required assemblies will be added automatically.

 Adding control manually in XAML

-To add control manually in XAML, follow the given steps:
+To add the WPF CheckListBox control manually in XAML, follow these steps,

-- Add the following required assembly references to the project:
+1. Add the following assembly references to the project.

-- Import Syncfusion WPF schema http://schemas.syncfusion.com/wpf in XAML page.
+2. Import Syncfusion WPF schema http://schemas.syncfusion.com/wpf in the XAML page.

 xmlns:x="http://schemas.microsoft.com/winfx/2006/xaml"